cc8476/ccftp/Readme.md

 Description
 ===========

-ccftp is cli tool to finish your ftp work through cli
+an interactive cli tool to finish your ftp work ,if you want to  upload only a few specific paths

 Requirements